jkgnuamah/nece-lab/content/equipment/polarH10/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
-The E4 wristband continuously, noninvasively, and unobtrusively collects electrodermal activity, heart rate, acceleration, and temperature data.
+The Polar H10 Heart Rate Sensor monitors heart rate with maximum precision and connect heart rate to a wide variety of training devices with Bluetooth® and ANT+.